Cross-lingual Contextualized Topic Models with Zero-shot Learning: Experiments

-\paragraph{Metrics} {} We expect the topic distributions over a set of comparable documents to be similar, even if they are written in different languages.
-We compare the topic distributions of each document in a test language (Portuguese, Italian, French, and German) with the topic distribution of the respective document in English, which is the language used to train the model.
-Note that the specific document in English is also unseen.
-We evaluate our model on three different metrics in this cross-lingual setting.
-The first metric is matches, i.e., the percentage of times the most likely topic predicted for the non-English test document is the same as for the same test document in English.
-Higher scores are better.
-The limitation of this metric is that it does not consider the fact that a topic model can create several similar topics: a wrong match does not necessarily mean that the predicted topic is wrong.
+We expect the topic distributions over a set of comparable documents (e.g., in English and Portuguese) to be similar to each other.
+We compare the topic distributions of each abstract in a test language with the topic distribution of the respective abstract in English, which is the training language.
+Note that the English test document is also unseen, i.e., the training data does not include it.
+We evaluate our model on three different metrics.
+The first metric is \textbf{matches}, i.e., the percentage of times the predicted topic for the non-English test document is the same as for the respective test document in English.
+The higher the scores, the better.

-We use a second metric to account for this issue.
-We compute the centroid embeddings of the five words describing the predicted topic for both test document, and compute the cosine similarity between those two centroids (CD).
+To also account for similar but not exactly equal topic predictions, we compute the \textbf{centroid embeddings} of the five words describing the predicted topic for both English and non-English documents.
+Then we compute the cosine similarity between those two centroids~(CD).

-Finally, to capture the distributional similarity, we also compute the KL divergence between the predicted topic distribution on the test document and the same test document in English.
+Finally, to capture the \textbf{distributional similarity}, we also compute the KL divergence between the predicted topic distribution on the test document and the same test document in English.
 Here, lower scores are better, indicating that the distributions do not differ by much.